Chemiculs/qengine/README.md

 * This will NOT prevent static disk signatures of your executables - however, it will make the task of understanding your code from a classic disassembler such as IDA VERY difficult if used properly, and will prevent memory-dump / memory-scan-based signature detections of your binary.

-* This library is fully inlined, employing a minimalist design and maximum performance + reliability, function inlining allows qengine to hide the actual code you are executing behind a wall of cryptographic instructions and protected memory regions
+* This library abuses function inlining to produce scattered compiler output, employing a minimalist design and maximum performance + reliability, function inlining allows qengine to hide the actual code you are executing behind a wall of cryptographic instructions and protected memory regions

 qengine is very lightweight and from my personal benchmarks, incurs a ~1.70% average performance ( for qxx_ types ) loss vs. standard library / primitive types on modern CPU's, likewise you will retain most of your application's original performance ( on average ) while simultaneously generating thousands or even millions of junk instructions dilluting your meaningful compiled codebase from the eyes of Reverse-Engineer's.